 As a landlord, you will have many safety regulations that you need to meet.
 But, being a landlord is more than just about ticking boxes.

 Landlords take the health and safety of their tenants seriously – or the majority of reputable landlords do.
 But, the comfort of your tenants is just as important.
 Looking after the people who pay the rent is one thing but the bricks and mortar is an important asset too.
-If the fabric of the building is allowed to crumple and crumble, you are in effect, allowing your investment to dwindle away.
+If the fabric of the building is allowed to crumble and crumble, you are in effect, allowing your investment to dwindle away.
+Dwindwling assests = dwindwling money= less money for your retirment.

 There are many things that you can do to invest in your property, as well as look after you tenants.
 Providing them with a reliable source of heat is just one of them and so, opting for both a modern boiler and regular servicing from engineers such as Evans Energy Solutions is one of them.